General knowledge about health and medicine increases all the time. A relatively new area in individualized medicine today is pharmacogenomics.

 How Does Pharmacogenomics Work?

-In order to understand how pharmacogenomics works, we need to understand how a certain medicine works in our body and what it does to the cells it is targeted for.
-The fact is that some people’s cells react exactly as required and expected, while somebody else’s cells have quite a different reaction or no reaction at all.
+In order to understand how pharmacogenomics works, we need to understand how a certain medicine works in our body.
+We want to know it does to the cells it is targeted for.
+The fact is that some people’s cells react exactly as required and expected.
+From the other hand, somebody else’s cells have quite a different reaction or no reaction at all.

 When the latter occurs, the doctor has to consider different treatment routes.
 In order to avoid such complications and to shorten the road to health and wellbeing, there are pharmacogenomics tests available today worldwide.